marnorton/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Use the tapply function to get the total number of steps for each day.
+Use the tapply function to get the total number of steps for each day:

 ```r
 StepsPerDay <- tapply(data$steps, data$date, sum)